mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/Project2_Continuous Control/report.md

 Of these, I only tuned sigma.
 After running a few experiments, I reduced sigma from 0.3 to 0.2.
 The reduced noise volatility seemed to help the model converge faster.

 Notice also there's an epsilon parameter used to decay the noise level over time.
 This decay mechanism ensures that more noise is introduced earlier in the training process (i.e., higher exploration), and the noise decreases over time as the agent gains more experience (i.e., higher exploitation).
 The starting value for epsilon and its decay rate are two hyperparameters that were tuned during experimentation.

-You can find the epsilon process implemented [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/ddpg_agent.py#L79) in the `Agent.act()` method in `ddpg_agent.py` of the source code.
-While the epsilon decay is performed [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/ddpg_agent.py#L128) as part of the learning step.

 The final noise parameters were set as follows:

 ```python